Latest Blog

 With the delivery of a baby comes trauma to the pelvic floor.
 The muscles of the pelvic floor are stretched, strained, and often torn during the process.
 Without proper rehabilitation of the muscles, you may develop urinary incontinence, lower back pain, pelvic organ prolapse, and more.

 Depending on your needs, our therapists are trained to guide you through preparing the pelvic floor for labour and delivery, and rehabilitating these muscles following birth.
 A routine prenatal treatment program is recommended to check if the pelvic floor is functioning optimally.
 For postnatal, a consistent treatment program of every four to six weeks after giving birth is ideal.
-If in doubt, seek professional advice.
+If in doubt, please seek professional advice.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).